uva-slpl/nlp2/projects.markdown

 We want you to get your hands dirty with most of the core topics covered in the course.
 To that end, we prepared two projects.

-Groups: check Blackboard or our blog posts.
+Groups: check Canvas or our blog posts.

 # Project 1

-*Deadline 08-05-2018*
+*Deadline TBA*

 **Note: in IBM2 it is optional to use relative jumps (jump function); you are also allowed to use absolute positions.**